robert17/iotf-rtd/docs/getting_started/register/index.rst

 Additional Setup and Experimentation
 ------------------------------------
-Click the ``Launch Dashboard`` button when viewing your new service instance within Bluemix, this will take you to your IoTF Dashboard.
+Click the ``Launch Dashboard`` button when viewing your new service instance within Bluemix, this will take you to your Watson IoT platform Dashboard.

 Configure Access
 ~~~~~~~~~~~~~~~~